S-YOU/doTA/README.md

       ```

 - optimize
-  - additional optimization on output - currently size, which strip unnessary quotes on attributes
+  - additional optimization on output
+    - currently only size optimization, which strip unnessary quotes on attributes
+      - may be only useful for precompiled templates on server side

 - data-XX
   - all `data-XX` attributes on directive will be available as `$attr.XX` on templates